Shadow Blade: Reception

-Shadow Blade's reception was generally positive, with an average of 81 out of 100 on Metacritic.
+Shadow Blades reception was generally positive, with an average of 81 out of 100 on Metacritic.
 Shadow Blade was also the Apple App Store's Editor's Choice in the week of its release.

 VideoGamer gave Shadow Blade 9 out of 10, writing, "Easily one of the better mobile games in recent memory, Shadowblade is a shining beacon and a stinging lesson to other developers.
 This is the bar.
 Now you try and raise it."

 Littlehampton Gazette wrote, "Shadow Blade plays like a new ninja graduate slashing and spinning out of the blocks, intent on redefining your impression of the very best action platformers gone before. ...
-There’s drama, great design and drool-worthy danger at the end of every digit swipe - just cut to the chase and download this razor-sharp slice ‘em up."
+There's drama, great design and drool-worthy danger at the end of every digit swipe - just cut to the chase and download this razor-sharp slice 'em up."

 Some critics have praised the game's touch controls; 148Apps wrote, "Shadow Blade is a stylish trial platformer that's hard to put down thanks in large part to its intuitive touchscreen controls."